vtmer/freshman-app/README.md

 Freshman-app
 ============

-The app of tht freshman website for android platform.
+The app of the freshman website for android platform.

 ***